 - The 7th IFC Conference on "Indicators to support monetary and financial stability analysis: data sources and statistical methodologies" at the BIS in Basel on 4 and 5 September 2014: Conference agenda.
-Individual papers to follow soon.
-The proceedings of the conference will be published in the next IFC Bulletin number (e-publication only).
+The proceedings of the conference were published in the IFC Bulletin No 39 (e-publication only).

 - Opening remarks by Hervé Hannoun.